Anchorhold

 November 1-30, 2023

-The 8 x 8’ anchorhold (enclosed room) adjacent to Saint Dunstan’s chapel was open for solitary reflection.
-The Center for Prayer and Pilgrimage library offered of a series of self-directed activities: meditative reading, responsive writing, and mindful drawing.
+The 8 x 8’ anchorhold (enclosed room) adjacent to Saint Dunstan’s chapel was open for solitary reflection and the library offered of a series of self-directed activities: meditative reading, responsive writing, and mindful drawing.
 Public events included labyrinth walks, a poetry workshop, a communal reading of Julian of Norwich’s Revelations of Divine Love, and a live performance, Consumed.

 Installation images by Lee Stalsworth, Laura Litten and Thomas Whalen

-All Shall Be Well textile piece by Terri Lynn Simpson and Carol Woodside
+All Shall Be Well textile by Terri Lynn Simpson and Carol Woodside

 Julian of Norwich: a Brief Reading Guide bibliographic supplement by James Estes